 If you were employed for less than six months, it’s sometimes better to leave that job off your resume.

-Because short-term employment is usually a red flag to any hiring manager.
-They may think that you were either fired for poor performance, or that you’re a job hopper – Which isn’t a good impression to make on a potential employer.
+Because short-term employment can be a red flag to hiring managers.
+They may think that you were either fired for poor performance or that you’re a job hopper unable to settle into any one position, which isn’t a good impression to make on a potential employer.

 When should you include short-term employment?

 Submitting a resume with a ton of irrelevant experience won’t land you interviews.
-You can leave off older positions that are not relevant to the position you’re targeting.
+When asking, “Do you have to put every job on your resume,” leave off older positions that aren’t relevant to the position you’re targeting.

-If most of your experience is irrelevant or if you’re making a career change – then a hybrid resume format may be more effective.
-This allows you to focus on relevant skills and education rather than your work history.
+If most of your experience is irrelevant or you’re making a career change, then a hybrid resume format may be more effective.
+This allows you to focus on relevant key skills and education rather than your work history.